 The better part of your day can easily be spent at Timucuan Ecological and Historical Preserve between the Nassau and St. Johns Rivers.
 This unique national park was established to protect one of the last unspoiled coastal wetlands on the Atlantic Coast and is a series of federal state and city parks that tell the story of early Florida history.

 Head north to Fort Clinch State Park 2601 Atlantic Ave. on Amelia Island; the northernmost barrier island in the state.
 Fort Clinch was originally built to guard ports on the Atlantic and protect shipping on the St. Marys River.
 Today the Fort is a living history museum complete with rangers and volunteers in period dress providing daily living history of life in the 1864 fort.
-Call (904) 277-7274.
 Treat yourself with a stay at the Omni Amelia Island Plantation Resort.
-Call (904) 261-6161 for reservations.

 Also notable is the majestic red-tiled roof of the former Ponce de Leon Hotel 74 King St. now part of Flagler College.
 This landmark building was the cornerstone of Florida developer Henry Flagler's plan to transform the city into a winter resort destination.
-Call (904) 829-6481.
 Across the street from the Ponce de Leon Hotel is the Lightner Museum 75 King St. featuring a collection of paintings and more by artists who came to St. Augustine at Flagler's request.
-Call (904) 824-2874.